 Michael Johnston, LMSW-CC

-Michael received his BA in Developmental Psychology with a Minor in Child and Family Relations from the University of Maine at Orono and his Master’s Degree in Social Work from the University of Southern Maine.
-He has experience working with children, adolescents, and adults within hospital, school, and private setting.
+Michael received his Bachelor of Arts degree in developmental psychology with a minor in child and family relations from the University of Maine at Orono, and his Master of Social Work degree from the University of Southern Maine.
+He has experience working with children, adolescents, and adults within hospital, school, and private settings.
 Michael uses a strength-based approach to therapy that utilizes components of Acceptance Commitment Therapy and Cognitive Behavioral Therapy.
 He enjoys working with individuals of all ages and is a facilitator in our Intensive Outpatient Program.

 Bretton Neider Hall, LCSW

-Bretton received her Master’s Degree in Social Work from the University of New England.
+Bretton received her Master of Social Work degree from the University of New England.
 She practices from a blended theories approach with an emphases on a strength-based, mindful approach with clients and is also a level II trained EMDR therapist.
 Bretton has worked in hospital, school, and private practice settings.
 She enjoys working with people of all ages and approaches working with her clients as individuals, not as diagnoses.
 Her past experiences also include working with individuals with developmental disabilities as well as individuals who have been affected by commercial sexual exploitation.